FrontierPilot/Frontier-Pilot-Simulator-2-JSBSim/README.md

 Follow the progress on the [Project Board](https://github.com/users/FrontierPilot/projects/1).

 ## 💬 Community
-Join the Discord server: [your invite link]
+Join the Discord server: [https://discord.gg/qVxtGKQ5f2]

 Thanks for testing and sharing your feedback!